The Wayfarer’s Repose

 ———————————————————————————————————————————————————-

 The Wayfarer’s Repose was warm and welcoming.
 It was an aged, wooden structure filled with warmth, light, and laughter.
 Loreena had helped bring in the luggage and had instantly been fascinated by the menagerie of people that had taken shelter from the rain.
+It was quaint.
+Not like the austere, elegant architecture back home.
+This was a place you could relax.
+Talk.
+Get to know people that had different lives than being a rich, statesman’s daughter.

 There was Adelaide, the proprietor, and her daughter Espra who tended the tables.
 Both were tall, lanky satyrs.
 They had greyish blue fur, and wore simple dresses stained here and there with ale or blotches of food.
 They hustled to and fro.
 Aldelaide, the older female satyr, stopped before the elves and curtsied.
 She seemed nonplused by her parent’s standoffishness.
+Elves expected deference which her sister, Telesa, raged against.
+Sure, they had forged an empire, but her sister always mentioned a cost.

 “You look like a demented clown,” said her sister, Telesa.

 Espra, the younger satyr, had already been sent to draw a bath.
 She had vanished out a back door on the opposite end of the room at the behest of her mother.
+A warm bath sounded good.
+The rain was cold and she was beginning to feel chilled.
+It took a lot for her people to feel cold, but she was also more sensitive to changes of temperature.

-Loreena could see three people, all dwarven men in fine travelling cloaks, sitting at a table near the hearth in that room.
+There was a door behind the counter, and a wall that was lined with colorful liquor bottles.
+The door, it swung freely, likely led to a kitchen.
+Next to that was a wide staircase that disappeared upward, and an archway that led to a second, more private, taproom.
+She could hear muffled voices.
+Someone was in there.
+Loreena craned her neck and could see three people, all dwarven men in fine travelling cloaks, sitting at a table near the hearth in the adjacent room.
 They leaned close together, and one eyed her and made a comment.
 His friends turned their heads in her direction.
 Their looks were not welcoming.

 Loreena looked away quickly.
 It was not polite to stare, but she rarely saw anyone but other elves.
 She had never been far from her bedrooms, and salons, and friends before.
+She had always been surrounded by elves.
+There were a handful of others.
+The lizards of Skvolt, human from Jallaspar, even a few of the amphibian folk from Plaque, but they were all servants from conquered peoples.
+But anyone that mattered looked like her.

 “Loreena dear, I am told the bath is being readied.
 Why don’t you head out and I will have fresh clothes brought to you,” said Grafa.
 It was an order.